The Basics - Part 3

 Beta

-All told, we see a hero open up close exactly seven times, and only three have the moiré pattern easily visible at standard DVD resolution.
-They are shown here in sequential order of filming:
+All told, we see an open hero up close exactly seven times, and in only three is the moving moiré pattern visible.
+They are shown here in their order of filming:

 Dagger of the Mind Friday's Child Patterns of Force Omega Glory Elaan of Troyius For the World is Hollow and I have Touched the Sky Day of the Dove